lsst-ts/ts_xml/doc/index.rst

 **Software Language**
   Software language that the CSC is being written in.

+**Runtime Languages**
+  Comma seperated list of languages for which the CSC needs to produce libraries.
+  With the intention to minimize build time by only producing the necessary libraries.

 **Vendor PoC**
   Point of contact if the CSC is developed by a vendor.